praptitambe/Be-Kind-to-Your-Mind/README.md

 ![screenshot](assets/documentation/iam-responsive.png)

-As a lover of classical music, I yearn to become immersed within a grand concert hall, basking in the warm glow of radiant oak and mahogany, and becoming washed away in an ocean rich with choral violins and cellos, transcendent piano scales, and triumphant brass crescendos.
-However, I have often found myself pained by jumbled heaps of vague concert information from other sites and, when I manage to find something which peaks my interest, it seldom satisfies precisely what I'm looking for.

 ## Introduction

 Be Kind To Your Mind is a simple yet stunningly effective web application powered by HTML, CSS and Bootstrap.
 It was designed with the purpose of promoting mental health awareness and providing resources and support for individuals struggling with mental health issues.
 The website aims to create a supportive community where individuals can find information, share experiences, and seek help.
 Key features of the website include: